Today the weather was damp and cold and quite cloudy, with the sun low in the sky.

 On the way to Basecamp I noticed that the Laccaria laccata from previous weeks were all gone.

-At Basecamp, the Daldinia concentrica and Eupezizella roseoguttata were still on the large logs.
+At Basecamp, the Daldinia concentrica and Lachnum virgineum were still on the large logs.

-On the path to the railway line, I spotted a Parasola plicatilis and some white crust fungus (fig 12.2).
+On the path to the railway line, I spotted some white crust fungus (fig 12.2).

 THE DELL

-As usual I saw lots of little brown and white fungi.
+As usual I saw lots of small brown and white fungi.

 Dictydiaethalium plumbeum